New acquisitions policy part of larger effort to increase transparency in polling research

 "Transparency is key to the new policy," said Gary Langer, president of Langer Research Associates and the Roper Board's Transparency and Acquisitions Committee Chair.
 "With its dual focus on expanded acquisitions and enhanced disclosure, the Center will take a leading role in encouraging the informed evaluation of newly developed methods by the research community."

 The Recently Developed Methods Collection will include nonprobability online panels, interactive voice response polls, and other approaches.
 This new collection will complement the Longstanding Methods Collection, allowing users to analyze both types of data while the Center preserves more data for future generations.
+See this video for a better understanding of how to access the RDM collection in Roper iPoll.

 The Roper Center’s many data providers have always followed rigorous disclosure standards.
 With the Roper Center Transparency Project, starting in 2019, the Roper Center will keep track of even more methodological information that experts have identified as key to understanding polls.
 This information will allow researchers, news organizations and members of the public to identify critical methodological information that will enhance their understanding of polling and their use of the database.